JAC-CS-Game-Programming-Fall22/Notes/2-Breakout.md

       ![Live Server](./images/Live-Server.png)

    4. Once it's installed, click "Go Live" on the bottom right of the window.
-This should start the server and automatically open a new tab in your browser at `http://127.0.0.1:5500/` (don't worry if the port number is different).
+This should start the server and automatically open a new tab in your browser at `http://127.0.0.1:5500/` (or whatever port it says on your machine).
       - The files the server serves will be relative to the directory you had open in VSC when you hit "Go Live".

 4. Alternatively, you can run the server manually without installing "Live Server":
    1. Open the VSC terminal (`` CTRL + ` ``) and run `npx http-server` (assuming you have NodeJS installed, if you don't, [download and install it from here](https://nodejs.org)) inside the root folder of the repo.
    2. In your browser, navigate to `http://localhost:8080` (or whatever the URL is that is displayed in the terminal).

-## 🌅 Breakout-0 ("The Day-0 Update")
+## 🌅 Breakout-0 (The "Day-0" Update)

 Breakout-0 displays the title screen and allows the user to toggle between the "Start" and "High Score" options.